shubhams83/shubhams83/README.md

 <br/>
 Stacks I have worked with : React-Redux
 <br/>
-Things I am currently experimenting with : Redux, JavaScript, SAAS
+Things I am currently experimenting with : HTML, CSS, JavaScript, Django, React, Redux
 <br/>
-Want to become an Entrerpreneur 💸 and an Open Source Contributor ❤️.
+Want to become an Entrerpreneur for Environmental Services 🌳 and an Open Source Contributor for Nature thru Web Tech 💚.
 </p>